AdobeDocs/commerce-admin.en/help/b2b/account-company-manage.md

 ---
 # Manage company accounts

 The _[!UICONTROL Companies]_ page lists all current company accounts, regardless of status.
 Any pending requests for approval appear at the top of the list.
-The standard [workplace controls](../getting-started/admin-workspace.md) can be used to filter the list, change the [column layout](../getting-started/admin-grid-controls.md), save views, or export data.

-The _[!UICONTROL Actions]_ control above the grid can be used to apply an action to multiple company records.
-For example, rather than approving each individual company request, you can select multiple requests and activate the accounts in a single action.
-The actions that are available depend on the [permissions](../systems/permissions.md) for the role that is assigned to your Admin user account.

-Use the _[!UICONTROL Search]_ function to find companies in the **Companies** grid by keyword.
-The search indexes keywords from the **Company Name** and **Parent** columns.
-You can filter by **Company Type** to show only single companies, only parent companies, or only child companies.

 ![Companies Grid](./assets/companies-grid-view.png){width="700" zoomable="yes"}